Kingston is the capital city and the largest city of Jamaica, consisting of two major sections: downtown and uptown.

 Your accommodation might also be a dangerous place, so make sure that it has adequate security.

 Besides all these risks, Jamaica will offer you the best time and you will go back home with fantastic memories.

-- Airports - Norman Manley International Airport, located in the island, overlooking Kingston Harbour is served by Air Canada, Air Jamaica, British Airways, Virgin Atlantic etc.
+- Airports - Norman Manley International Airport, located on the island, overlooking Kingston Harbour is served by Air Canada, Air Jamaica, British Airways, Virgin Atlantic, etc.

 - Travel Insurance - Being a country with a lot of risks and criminal, travel insurance should certainly be one of the must obtained thing when coming to Jamaica.